node-red/node-red.github.io/docs/creating-nodes/packaging.md

 The README.md file should describe the capabilities of the node, and list any pre-requisites that are needed in order to make it function.
-It may also be useful to include any extra instuctions not included in the *info* tab part of the node's html file, and maybe even a small example flow demonstrating it's use.
+It may also be useful to include any extra instructions not included in the *info* tab part of the node's html file, and maybe even a small example flow demonstrating it's use.